 Each has a full-sized bed, coffee maker, towels, a charcoal BBQ grill and a picnic table.
 They are stationed near the tiered natural hot springs, and that's where you'll use the communal bathroom and shower, too—shared with other wagon dwellers and day visitors to the hot springs.
-Sleeping quarters are tight, but their budget price (less than $100 per night) and opportunities for romance (and novelty) just might outweigh the discomfort in overnighting in such cramped quarters.
+Sleeping quarters are tight, but their budget price point and opportunities for romance (and novelty) just might outweigh the discomfort in overnighting in such cramped quarters.

 Plus, the wagons are painted in such bright colors (especially the Gypsy Wagon), they make great photo ops.